sinnwrig/URP-Atmosphere/README.md

 * Orthographic cameras do not work.

 ### Limitations
 * Each active effect supports only one main light.
-Can be easily modified to use more lights, potentially for multiple suns/moons.
+Can be modified to use more lights, potentially for multiple suns/moons.

 ### Example Scene with Default Earthlike profile